ropensci/roweb3/content/blog/2022-10-20-call-for-mentors-champions-program/index.md

   * Package development and/or peer code review.

-Mentors will gain tutoring experience and skills, be acknowledged on the rOpenSci website and social media channels, and make new connections across the champions networks.
-This is a great way to give back to the rOpenSci community by mentoring our selected champions and helping to shape this program by providing feedback on this pilot year.
+Mentors will gain mentoring experience and skills, be acknowledged on the rOpenSci website and social media channels, and make new connections across the Champions' networks.
+By mentoring our selected Champions and helping to shape this program by providing feedback on this pilot year, mentors will also be giving back to the rOpenSci community in a great and meaningful way!

 ### Expectations